racerretrocoder/Flightgear-F-22A-Raptor/README.md

 --
-See the aircraft help in game to learn how to use every single feature in the jet!
+Aircraft help in game shows every single feature in the jet --
-And information on the FDM
---
-A good aircraft has to have a nice help option! very Important

 This model is a heavily edited version of the F-22 from the FGUK Hangar.